UnAI Education?

 If you are interested in education, I would recommend you to watch the full talk, question time included.
 It is really worth it.

-We should not make the same mistake to turn AI in education into a passive consumption of content.
+We should not make the same mistake to turn generative AI in education into a passive consumption of content.

-And while we see more and more push for blindly adopting generative AI at our university in the name of progress and efficiency, there is a positive growing pushback.
-And don’t get me wrong, as a heavy user of AI, I don’t want to outright ban it.
+At the moment, I see more and more of this push to blindly adopt generative AI at universities.
+But there is a positive growing pushback.
+And don’t get me wrong, as a heavy user of AIs, I prefer to avoid a blanket ban.
 But I firmly believe that we cannot simply accept it uncritically.
-And I was recently happily surprised to see that a group of academics, including a colleague at our university, have argued about this in an open letter: Stop the Uncritical Adoption of AI Technologies in Academia.
-“At the time of writing this post, it contains 1,348 signatures.
-You may consider this a minority, but given the inertia of academics and the fact that many are largely unaware of this letter, I think this is already a significant number.
-Have a read, it is worth it.
+And I was recently happily surprised to see that a group of academics, including a colleague at our university, have argued for this in an open letter: Stop the Uncritical Adoption of AI Technologies in Academia.